openfaas/openfaas.github.io/_posts/2025-05-29-build-a-function-editor.md

 hide_header_image: true
 ---

-We wanted to show you how to build a Function Editor directly into your product’s dashboard so customers can supply code and have it run in a sandbox within your product.
+We talk you through our example of a Function Editor that you can integrate directly into your product to sandbox code from customers.

-When it comes to building and hosting functions outside of managed services like AWS Lambda or Google Cloud Functions, Kubernetes is the obvious option and many of you are already using it for your existing applications.
+One of the simplest ways to integrate functions into your product is to turn to a managed service like AWS Lambda or Google Cloud Functions.
+However, these services come with limitations, such as vendor lock-in, unpredictable surges in cost, lack of control over the runtime environment.
+They're also harder to manage if you're already using Kubernetes to deploy your applications.

-With [OpenFaaS for Enterprises](https://docs.openfaas.com/openfaas-pro/introduction/), we've built all the APIs needed to quickly and securely extend your application with FaaS capabilities.
-That includes multi-tenant functions, network segmentation, isolation per tenant in namespaces, non-root containers, and read-only file systems.
+[OpenFaaS for Enterprises](https://docs.openfaas.com/openfaas-pro/introduction/) provides all the REST APIs and guidelines needed to quickly and securely extend your application with code supplied by customers.
+That includes multi-tenant isolation per tenant, network segmentation, non-root containers, read-only file systems, and more advanced scheduling needs.

-User functions can be further sandboxed with runtimes like [gVisor](https://gvisor.dev/) or [Kata Containers](https://katacontainers.io/) if desired.
+User functions can be further sandboxed with runtimes like [gVisor](https://gvisor.dev/) or [Kata Containers](https://katacontainers.io/) if deemed necessary.

+And, when *scale to zero* is combined with *spot instances*, the costs can be dramatically lower than managed services.

+This post at a glance:

+* A detailed walk through of our sample Function Editor application
+* How to build and deploy functions from source code using the Function Builder API
+* How to build a function into a container image and deploy it to OpenFaaS
+* A video demo of everything working together, and next steps to try it out yourself

 ![Screenshot of the OpenFaaS Function Editor main page](/images/2025-05-function-editor/function-editor.png)
 > A demo you can [check out on GitHub](https://github.com/openfaas/function-editor-demo) to see how the various APIs are tied together to build customer functions

-In this post we start by showing you a demo that we built in around half a day with the assistance of [Cursor](https://www.cursor.com/) and the OpenFaaS API documentation.
+In this post we start by showing you a demo that we built in around half a day with the assistance of [the Cursor IDE](https://www.cursor.com/) and the OpenFaaS API documentation.

 It has the following pages:

 - Supply source code for the handler